ology/audio-player/README.md

 ~

-The audio-player2 app is the evolution of the original, but with ratings and more streamlined interface/behavior.
+The audio-player2 app is the evolution of the original, but with ratings and streamlined interface/behavior.